Could you pass China's grueling, 5-hour civil service exam?

 Beijing (CNN)Imagine taking a five-hour exam just to get a job interview.

-That's what nearly 1.5 million people did in China Sunday, taking the country's grueling civil service entrance exam, or Guokao.
+That's what nearly one million people did in China Sunday, taking the country's grueling civil service entrance exam, or Guokao.

 Test-takers had two hours to answer 135 multiple-choice questions on topics covering language, mathematics, logic, politics, law and culture.
 That was followed by 3 hours of essay questions.